openbaton/docs/docs/vim-driver-create.md

 # Create Vim Driver

-This tutorial will give This project plugin-sdk contains modules that are needed to implement a plugin for OpenBaton system.
+This project plugin-sdk contains modules that are needed to implement a plugin for OpenBaton system.

 ## How does this work?
 OpenBaton use the Remote Procedure Call (RPC) mechanism for implementing the Plugins.
 It offers an implementation of an interface that is used by the NFVO.